Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Siamese Manx, sometimes known as Owyhee Bob or Mountain Bob, is a cross between the Siamese and Manx breeds.
 They are both a designer and experimental cat breed whose existence is only recognized by one registry—the Rare and Exotic Feline Registry.

-This breed takes its best personality traits from its Siamese and Manx genetics.
-They tend to be playful and sociable.
-They love to take part in family activities and have a dog-like loyalty to their owners.
-While they can get along with other animals, females can be territorial at times.
+They retain some of the best personality traits from their Siamese and Manx genetics.
+They are playful and sociable, love to participate in family activities, and have a dog-like loyalty to their owners.
+While they can get along with other animals, females can sometimes be territorial.

 13. Skookum